boochow/hvcc_loguesdk_v1/README.md

 # HVCC External Generator for logue SDK V1

 This project is an external generator for [HVCC](https://github.com/Wasted-Audio/hvcc).
 It generates code and other necessary files for the KORG [logue SDK](https://github.com/korginc/logue-sdk) v1.1 from a Pure Data patch.
-Currently, only the oscillator unit for SDK v1 is supported (for Prologue, Minilogue XD, and NTS-1).
+Currently, only the oscillator unit for SDK v1 is supported (targeting Prologue, Minilogue XD, and NTS-1).

 ## Installation

 Clone this repository.
-In addition, you must have HVCC and the logue SDK installed.
+In addition, ensure that both HVCC and the logue SDK are installed.
+You also need gcc/g++ to estimate the required heap memory size.
+See Appendix for details.

 ## Usage